 Who Are the Best Health Providers?

 The Baptist Health Network provides high-quality treatment at all levels of medical care.
 From pediatricians to concierge and telehealth services, quality of care is consistently rated among the best in the state.
-Doctors Hospital (part of the BH Network) was rated 4th in the region on U.S. News & World Report’s list of best hospitals for 2020-2021.
-In 2021, the facility was awarded a Leapfrog Hospital Safety Grade “A”, a national distinction honoring patient protection efforts.
+Doctors Hospital (part of the BH Network) is rated 4th in the region on U.S. News & World Report’s list of best hospitals.
+The facility was also awarded a Leapfrog Hospital Safety Grade “A”, a national distinction honoring patient protection efforts.
 The Centers for Medicare & Medicaid Services awarded Doctors Hospital a 5-star rating for safety, patient experience, timely and effective care, readmissions, and mortality.

 Coral Gables Hospital’s Orthopedic Center of Excellence is the first in Miami-Dade County to be certified by The Joint Commission in total hip and total knee replacement.
 Additional accolades have been awarded by the American Heart Association and CIGNA’s Quality Designations for various treatments, including cardiac, stroke, and surgical care.